Pattyelock/simple-js-app-main-9/README.md

-Pokémon Repository
+# Pokémon Repository Project

-A web-based Pokémon repository that fetches data from the PokéAPI to display a list of Pokémon with details, using a responsive and interactive interface built with Bootstrap.
+A web application that displays a list of Pokémon, fetched from the [PokéAPI](https://pokeapi.co/), allowing users to view details of each Pokémon in a modal popup.
-Table of Contents

-Overview

-This project provides a searchable list of Pokémon, where each entry can be clicked to view detailed information in a modal popup.
-Built with vanilla JavaScript, Bootstrap, and accessible for screen readers, the repository is styled for clarity and ease of use.
+Usage

+    Fetch Pokémon Data
+    The app fetches Pokémon data from the PokéAPI with a limit of 150 Pokémon.

+    Display Pokémon List
+    The main page displays a list of Pokémon as buttons, each of which opens a modal containing detailed information about the selected Pokémon.

+    Modal Details View
+    Clicking a Pokémon button opens a smaller modal popup that overlaps the Pokémon list.
+This modal contains details such as the Pokémon's name, type, and stats.

     Features

-    List Pokémon names in a responsive, scrollable list Click on a Pokémon to view details, including height, types, and an image Modal pop-up with accessible structure for screen readers Optimized for various screen sizes with Bootstrap’s utility classes
+    Responsive Design
+    The layout is responsive, adapting to various screen sizes and providing a user-friendly experience across devices.

+    Consistent Button Sizing
+    All Pokémon buttons are styled to be the same size for visual consistency.

+    Modal Popup for Pokémon Details
+    A modal popup displays Pokémon details.
+This modal is centered and overlaps the correct button, improving user experience.

     Technologies Used

-    HTML5 and CSS3
-    JavaScript (ES6)
-    Bootstrap 4
-    PokéAPI for fetching Pokémon data
+    HTML/CSS/JavaScript
+    The project is built using standard web technologies.

+    ESLint
-    ESLint for code linting
+    The ESLint plugin is used for code linting to maintain code quality.

-    GitHub Desktop for version control
+    Git & GitHub
+    Version control is managed using Git, with commits tracked on GitHub.